leangjia/blender_docs/trunk/blender_docs/manual/editors/shader_editor.rst

 The Options panel in the Sidebar region contains the same :doc:`settings </render/materials/settings>` that are also available in the Material tab in the Properties.
 They differ depending on the selected render engine.
-The settings are duplicated to make it possible to edit the entire material from the shader editor.
+The settings are duplicated to make it possible to edit the entire material from the Shader editor.